As you probably know by now, Facebook is a favorite hangout for scammers, tricksters and hoaxers.

 And as luck would have it, there’s another very irritating recurring hoax making the rounds yet again.

-To be honest, I didn’t even know about this hoax until this morning.
-I actually discovered it while working on a blog post.
+To be honest, I didn’t even know this hoax was back until this morning.
+I actually found out while working on a blog post.

 Here’s the exact text of the message I received:

-While it’s certainly true that clicking on links and images on Facebook can infect your computer or mobile device with a virus, the wording of this one sounded familiar so I decided to do a little checking around.
+While it’s certainly true that clicking on unvetted links and images on Facebook could possibly infect your computer or mobile device with a virus, the wording of this one makes it clear that this one is a hoax.

-I quickly learned that this “Sonia Disowns Rahul” warning message is a hoax that mimics an older viral hoax titled “Dance of the Pope”.
+This “Sonia Disowns Rahul” warning message mimics an older viral hoax titled “Dance of the Pope”.
 In reality the “virus” is the warning message itself since it becomes viral after countless Facebook users forward it to all their friends.

-Luckily, this hoax appears to be no more dangerous than any other text message, but it certainly is annoying!
+Luckily, this hoax is no more dangerous than any other text message, but it certainly is annoying!

 Bottom line: While hoaxes usually aren’t dangerous like viruses and phishing emails are, they can cause your Facebook friends to worry needlessly and add to the deluge of messages they receive every day.

 My recommendation is to simply avoid clicking on anything you see on Facebook unless you know beyond a doubt that it is legit.
 That way you can stay safe without falling for hoaxes like this one.